 The Summer STEM Institute (SSI) bootcamp teaches students how to conduct interdisciplinary data science research projects.
-Data science is becoming increasingly important to uncovering discoveries and significant patterns in a range of fields from biology to environmental science to computer security.
-Students in the bootcamp will be equipped with the skills to apply data science to their personal scientific fields of interest.
+Data science is becoming increasingly important to uncovering discoveries and significant patterns in a range of fields, from biology to environmental science to computer security.
+Students in the bootcamp are equipped with the skills to apply data science to their own scientific fields of interest.

 The bootcamp consists of two intensive courses: Conducting Data Science Research and Programming for Data Science.
-Through the Conducting Data Science Research course, students learn how to develop research questions, formulate project ideas, and create research proposals.
-Through the Programming for Data Science course, students are taught the technical skills to implement research projects.
+Through the Conducting Data Science Research course, students learn to develop research questions, formulate project ideas, and create research proposals.
+Through the Programming for Data Science course, students are taught the programming and machine learning skills needed to implement research projects.

 Learn to design, conduct, and present a data science research project

 The Conducting Data Science Research course teaches students how to design and conduct interdisciplinary data science research projects from start to finish.
-Students will learn how to choose an initial field of interest, identify and interpret relevant background readings and literature, and find, augment, and scrape workable datasets.
-Students will be taught how to ask relevant research questions and decide what modern statistical and machine learning tools can be applied to develop and support an answer to these questions.
-Finally, students will be taught how to write academic research papers, create research posters, and deliver scientific presentations.
-Conducting research at a young age can be difficult, and the course is designed specifically to break down the research process for high school students.
+Students learn how to choose an initial field of interest, how to identify and interpret relevant background readings and literature, and how to find, augment, and scrape workable datasets.
+Students are taught how to ask relevant research questions and how to decide what modern statistical and machine learning tools can be applied to develop and support answers to these questions.
+Students are also taught techniques in exploratory data analysis and inferential statistics that can be used to answer research questions.
+Finally, students are taught how to write academic research papers, create research posters, and deliver scientific presentations.
+Conducting research at a young age can be especially difficult, and the course is designed specifically to break down the research process for high school students.
 Lessons in the course will incorporate experiences from the instructing team’s past experiences entering science fair competitions and conducting research from a young age.

 Dhruvik is an undergraduate at Stanford University studying economics and computer science.
 In high school, Dhruvik won the Young Scientist Award (top 3 overall; $50,000 scholarship) at the International Science and Engineering Fair (ISEF).
 He placed second nationally at the National Junior Science and Humanities Symposium (JSHS) and has also been named a Forbes 30 Under 30 recipient.
 For his research, he was invited to be a speaker at a TEDx conference.
 At Stanford, Dhruvik has conducted machine learning research at Stanford's Sustainability and Artificial Intelligence Laboratory.
 He is also the co-director of the Stanford Cleantech Challenge and is the Vice President of Projects for Stanford Energy Club.
 Dhruvk has worked as a software engineer at Voya Sol, Microsoft, and Kalshi.
 Previously, Dhruvik has conducted chemical engineering research at the MIT Hamel Lab and computational biology research at the University of Washington.